 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin for more information on terrorism.

 Money and valuables

-Before you travel, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in Ghana.
 Australian currency is not an accepted means of foreign exchange in Ghana.
-It is difficult to find banks and/or businesses in Ghana which accept credit cards other than VISA.
-Credit card fraud is common in Ghana.
+It is difficult to find banks and/or businesses in Ghana which accept credit cards other than Visa.
+Credit card fraud is common.
 You should try to keep your card in sight when making purchases.